rydmike/adaptive_theme_demo/README.md

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/design_colors_2.png" alt="Design colors 2" />

-## Setting up the Theme

-Now that we have our platform adaptive `ColorScheme` define we can start using it and defining our adaptive application theme.
+Now that we have our platform adaptive `ColorScheme` defined we can start using it and defining our adaptive application theme.
+First let's quickly look at how we can use the theme in our app, once we have defined.

-### Our MaterialApp
+## MaterialApp

 The `MaterialApp` for our simple example app looks like this: